FirstHR

 Virtual Day 1

 Replace the physical office tour with a guided walkthrough of your digital workspace.
 Where does communication happen?
 Where are documents stored?
 Who should they contact for what?
+Schedule video calls instead of assuming chat messages are enough.
+Face-to-face interaction, even virtual, builds connection faster than text.

 Building Connection Remotely